Misaligned gas acquisition as a formation pathway of S0 galaxies: Acknowledgements

 \section{Acknowledgements}

-Y. C acknowledges support from the National Natural Science Foundation of China (grant Nos.
-11573013, 11733002, 11922302 and 12121003) and the China Manned Space Project (grant No. CMS-CSST-2021-A05).
+Y. C acknowledges support from the NSFC grant 12333002 and the China Manned Space Project (grant No. CMS-CSST-2021-A05) as well as the China Manned Space Project (the second-stage CSST science project: ``Investigation of small-scale structures in galaxies and forecasting of observations").
 J.W. acknowledges support by the NSFC grants U1831205, 12033004 and 12221003.
+DB is partly supported by RSCF grant 22-12-00080.

+This work is partly based on observations obtained with the Apache Point Observatory 3.5-meter telescope, which is owned and operated by the Astrophysical Research Consortium.

 Funding for the Sloan Digital Sky Survey IV has been provided by the Alfred P. Sloan Foundation, the U.S. Department of Energy Office of Science, and the Participating Institutions.

 SDSS-IV acknowledges support and resources from the Center for High Performance Computing at the University of Utah.
 The SDSS website is www.sdss.org.